 Overview

 One of the most important phrases of DevOps practices is “Test early, test often.”
-Most developers know to get early feedback from automated functional tests, like unit and integration tests, but it’s equally important to check non-functional requirements as well, including system indicators such as security, scalability, and performance.
+Most developers know to get early feedback from automated functional tests, like unit and integration tests, but it’s equally important to check non-functional requirements, including system indicators such as security, scalability, and performance.
 Performance requirements like response time, stability, and speed are especially important.
 That means you need automated performance testing as part of your test process.

 What is continuous performance testing?